OpenTTD/infra/README.md

 - Wait for the Cloudflare tunnel to come online.
 - Now we can continue with deploying `nomad-core`.
-- When `nomad-core` is deployed, redeploy `aws-core` and `cloudflare-core` with `-r` (refresh).
+- When `nomad-core` is deployed, redeploy `aws-core` / `oci-core` and `cloudflare-core` with `-r` (refresh).
   This undoes our temporary changes and makes the system whole again.
-- Validate that the `nomad.openttd.org` in Cloudflare points to port 8686 again.
+- Validate that the `nomad-aws.openttd.org` / `nomad-oci.openttd.org` in Cloudflare points to port 8686 again.
-- Validate that the Lifecycle Hooks on the ASG are installed again.
+- AWS only: Validate that the Lifecycle Hooks on the ASG are installed again.